eibiflo/cf_cookiemanager/Documentation/Configuration/AutoConfiguration/Index.rst

 Existing services will be ignored and only new services will be added if they are detected.

-:guilabel:`Important: Unknown Services are ignored, and needed to be added manually.
+:guilabel:`Important`: Unknown Services are ignored, and needed to be added manually.

-This can be found on the Report page, by clicking on the :guilabel:`Open Report button.
+This can be found on the Report page, by clicking on the :guilabel:`Open Report` button.

 Unknown Services have no Identifier and you need to set the Provider in the Cookie Service manually.